mparvez04/kubernetes-setup-for-mac/README.md

-# onprem-kubernetes-setup
+# kubernetes-setup-for-mac
-step by step setup for onprem kubernetes cluster in a secure enviroment
+step by step setup for kubernetes cluster in mac book for cluster testing.

 ## Install Multipass
 run this command: